| Acceleration Studies Foundation

 Multidisciplinary.

-also global and universal systems of change.
+but also global and universal systems of change.

-Developmental.
-We
+Evolutionary Developmental.

-seek to discover and analyze highly probable science and technology
+We seek to discover and analyze highly probable science and technology

-and ways to increase their benefits while decreasing their risks.
+benefits while decreasing their risks.

 Farsighted.
 We explore